Patient's Query

 Welcome to icliniq.com.

-I have gone through your query and I can understand your concern during these prevailing situation.
+I have gone through your query and I can understand your concern during these prevailing situations.
 If you do not have any problem going to the dental office I suggest you bring your appointment closer.
 Get in contact with your dentist.
 But if you do not wish to visit a dentist during these situations, you can do as:

 1. See if the pus is discharging/oozing out from gum.
 If yes, then let it drain completely by applying little pressure and cleaning with a swab.